 Contact at the Forum:

-Contact in Tunis (academic coordination):
+Contact in Tunis:

 julius.dihstelhoff(at)uni-marburg.de

-Merian Centre for Advanced Studies in the Maghreb
+Merian Centre For Advanced Studies in the Maghreb

 c/o Institut Supérieur des Études Appliquées en Humanités de Tunis (ISEAHT)